Yelp/osxcollector/README.md

 ##### ShadowServer LookupHashesFilter
 `osxcollector.output_filters.shadowserver.lookup_hashes.LookupHashesFilter`
 lookups hashes with the ShadowServer bin-test API.
-This is sort of the oppostive of a VirusTotal lookup and returns results when it sees the hashes of known good files.
+This is sort of the opposite of a VirusTotal lookup and returns results when it sees the hashes of known good files.
 This helps raise confidence that a file is not malicious.

 Run it as:
 ```